DW01/traktor-docs/engine/architecture.md

 **SIMD Math:** The math library automatically uses SIMD instructions when available. `Vector4` operations can process four floats in parallel.
 Matrices use SIMD for transformations.

-**Data-Driven Overhead:** The data-driven approach isn't just about flexibility—it's about performance.
+**Data-Driven Overhead:** The data-driven approach isn't just about flexibility.
+It's about performance.
 Scripts and data files can be hot-reloaded without restarting, making iteration fast.
 The runtime loads only the data it needs, keeping memory usage low.

 The philosophy is: make the common case fast, profile before optimizing, and write clear code first.
 Premature optimization is still the root of all evil.